MaximeVH/EquivalentCircuits.jl/README.md

 circuit_evolution(measurements,frequencies,terminals="RC")
 ```

 Next, the file [Circuitlibrary.csv](https://github.com/MaximeVH/EquivalentCircuits.jl/blob/master/Circuitlibrary.csv) contains a collection of various circuit topologies.
-We can allow the algorithm to start from this circuit collection as initial population as follows:
+We can allow the algorithm to start from this circuit collection as the initial population as follows:

 ```julia
 # Load the population from the CSV file, using the loadpopulation function.